ScreenJournal

 What About Existing QA Platforms?

-They're also complex, expensive, and slow to deploy.
+They're also comprehensive, and comprehensive tends to mean slower to deploy.

-• Lengthy implementation cycles: 3–6 months for full deployment with custom integrations
+• Lengthy implementation cycles: several months for full deployment with custom integrations

-• Dedicated administration: Full-time staff to manage rules, scorecards, and workflows
+• Dedicated administration: staff to manage rules, scorecards, and workflows

 • Training overhead: QA analysts need weeks of training on platform-specific workflows

 ScreenJournal occupies a different position in the market.
 It's lighter-weight, faster to deploy, and AI-native from the ground up.
 There's no scorecard builder because the AI handles scoring.
 There's no calibration workflow because machine analysis is inherently consistent.
-There's no complex integration timeline because ScreenJournal runs as a lightweight agent on each workstation.
+There's a shorter integration timeline because ScreenJournal runs as a lightweight agent on each workstation.

-Where ScreenJournal wins: Speed to value, combined screen + voice intelligence, privacy-first architecture, and cost efficiency for teams that need actionable insights without a six-figure platform commitment.
+When ScreenJournal is the better fit: Speed to value, combined screen and voice intelligence, a data model that keeps no screen footage, and coverage that rises to 100% for teams that need actionable insights without a heavy enterprise deployment.

-For centers with 20–500 agents looking for AI-powered QA without the enterprise overhead, ScreenJournal delivers more coverage at a fraction of the cost and complexity.
+For centres with 20 to 500 agents looking for AI-powered QA without the enterprise overhead, ScreenJournal delivers more coverage with far less complexity.

 The Screen + Voice Advantage: What Call-Only QA Tools Miss

-This is the gap most QA tools — traditional or modern — fail to address.
-They analyze calls.
+This is the gap most QA tools, traditional or modern, fail to address.
+They analyse calls.
 Only calls.
 But your agents don't work in an audio vacuum.
 They work on screens.

 During every customer interaction, your agents are navigating CRM systems, pulling up account information, searching knowledge bases, processing transactions, and updating case notes.
 The quality of that screen-side work directly impacts the quality of the call.

-ScreenJournal monitors both dimensions simultaneously, revealing insights that call-only analysis can never surface:
+ScreenJournal reads both dimensions together, revealing insights that call-only analysis can never surface:

 CRM Usage Patterns

 Is the agent actually logging case notes during the call, or are they doing it in bulk at the end of their shift (with degraded accuracy)?
 Are they pulling up the customer's history before transferring, or sending the customer into a blind transfer?
-ScreenJournal tracks CRM engagement in real time alongside voice activity.
+ScreenJournal reads CRM engagement as it happens alongside voice activity.

 Workflow Adherence

 Your standard operating procedure says agents should verify identity, check the knowledge base for known issues, and log a resolution code before closing the ticket.
 Call recording tells you if they said the right words.
-Screen monitoring tells you if they actually followed the process.
+Reading the screen tells you if they actually followed the process.

 Context Switching and Focus